Ssenkowski/Ssenkowski.github.io/_posts/2017-10-26-software_engineering.markdown

 And don’t forget that job security is consistently celebrated as a chief quality-of-life advantage of being a programmer, regardless of salary.
 As long as so much of the world depends on computers and the software that connects them, there will be a high-demand for those who can code!
 *Source: *(https://www.codefellows.org/blog/three-perks-software-developer/)

-6-12 months to be competent starting a career in software?
-Yeah, I'm in.
+6-12 months to be competent starting a career in software, guranteed a job, 98% placement rate?!

 ###### Resources